Marc Wilson (footballer): Sunderland

 Wilson joined Championship side Sunderland on 31 August 2017 on a free transfer.

 At the end of the 2017–18 season, following Sunderland's relegation, he was released by the club.

 Bolton Wanderers

 On 24 July 2018, he joined Bolton Wanderers on a one-year contract, becoming Wanderers manager Phil Parkinson sixth new addition of the close season.

 He made his debut for Bolton on 14 August 2018 in an EFL Cup defeat against Leeds United at Elland Road.
 In his first full league start for Wanderers against Ipswich Town on 22 September 2018 he was red-carded in the first half of the game for bringing down Ipswich striker Kayden Jackson.

 Player/coaching career in Iceland

 In April 2021, Wilson joined Icelandic side Þróttur Vogum as player-coach where his former Portsmouth teammate Hermann Hreiðarsson was manager.
 He played ten total matches in the 2. deild karla during the season.
 He then joined another Icelandic team in the same player/coach role — ÍBV — following Hreiðarsson, who had also joined ÍBV.
+He played no matches due to struggling with injury throughout the season.